 - Please ensure you complete and upload the New Petty Cash Request Form into the Workday transaction to evidence Sign Off.

 Cashing Petty Cash

 Cashing petty cash up to $500 - UBC Vancouver and UBC Okanagan:

-One time setup is required at one of three designated Scotiabank branches in person over bank counter;
+One time setup is required at one of three designated Scotiabank branches to cash petty cash cheques in person over the bank counter:

-- Provide your name, department and phone number by email to Otto Wong, 48 hours prior to cashing your cheque at the bank.
+- Provide your name, department and phone number by email to Treasury Cash, 48 hours prior to cashing your cheque at the bank.